You are here: Start » Filter Reference » Camera Calibration » CalibrateCamera_Pinhole

-Finds the camera intrinsic parameters from calibration grids.
+Finds the camera intrinsic parameters from the input arrays of image and real-world coordinates.
 Uses pinhole camera model (perspective camera).

 |inImageWidth||Integer||1 -||Image width, used for initial estimation of principal point.|

 |inImageHeight||Integer||1 -||Image height, used for initial estimation of principal point.|

 |inImagePointsStandardDeviation||Real||0.0 -||Assumed uncertainty of inImagePoints.
 Used for robust optimization and outCameraModelStdDev estimation.|

 |inFocalLength||Real*||Specify a fixed focal length (do not estimate), in pixels.
 In order to calculate the inFocalLength from camera parameters one needs to divide the lens focal length [mm] by sensor pitch [mm/pix].|

 |outCameraModelStdDev||PinholeCameraModel||Standard deviations of all model parameters, assuming that inImagePoints positions have a standard deviation equal to inImagePointsStandardDeviation.|

 |outMaxReprojectionErrors||RealArray||For each view, the maximum reprojection error among all points.|